squito/squito.github.com/_posts/2015-08-25-Spark-Accumulators.md

 the number of partitions with Spark is notoriously hard, and in general your best bet is to err on the side of using too many partitions.
 10K is a reasonable number for even 1 TB of data.

-This is just an implemenation detail, right?
+This is just an implementation detail, right?
 Spark should be able to change the internals to avoid sending all results back to the driver (and perhaps a host of other optimizations as well, eg. avoiding serialization & deserialization between tasks on the same executor).
 Indeed, some of these optimizations are already planned for [`treeAggregate`](https://issues.apache.org/jira/browse/SPARK-8137).

 Unfortunately, now we find that our hands are tied by the other uses of accumulators.
 In particular, we show the value of each accumulator per task, as a debugging tool (our original use case #2).
-So we can't merge the values together, since we must make keep the values distinct per-task.
+So we can't merge the values together, since we must keep distinct values per-task.

 OK fine, so we don't get some grand generalization over MapReduce counters.
 All we really want is counters anyway, and we've still got that, right?